 Monthly Meetings with Guest Speakers and Educational Open Forum Discussion

 The Fly Fishing Section meets monthly on the third Thursday from March through September.
-Our meetings start with an Educational Open Form discussion at 6:15 pm and follow with a featured guest speaker from 7 pm to 9 pm.
+Our meetings start with a social hour followed with a featured guest speaker from 7 pm to 9 pm.

 Clinics and Instructional Trips

 Fly Tying Clinic: Fly Tying Clinic: In the off season, some of our more experienced fly tiers may offer evening seminars regarding specific topics or flies.
 The pre-requisite experience is Fly Tying School or the equivalent.
 Although instructional, the presence of tiers of different skill levels makes for good discussion and exchange of ideas.
 This is a great way to learn new skills at higher detail.

 Fly Casting Clinics: These are offered periodically throughout the season to help our members improve their casting.
 They may cover general or specific topics relative to casting.
 The clinics are led by a Federation of Fly Fishers Certified Casting Instructor with help from some of our very experienced members.
 Member feedback regarding these clinics has been good, and these are an excellent opportunity to improve your skills and line control.